amc-econ/nlp_patent_classification/reports/research_plan.md

 1. An appropriate **title** could be *What if we actually read patents?
 An alternative to the IPC/PC classification using a NLP approach*.
 1. **The paper is a new recombination of well established components**: (1) citation links (2) text similarity using TF-IDF (3) community detection algorithm in weighted networks (Louvain/Leiden methods).
 1. If the robustness checks unveil some variations while modifying the parameters, then the different configurations of the model are all useful: they tell a different story.

+## Research code

+* **Aim:** create a simple Python library that anyone can reuse the NLP algorithm to categorise technologies using PASTAT data + Patent text data.
+* An inspiring example is [stanza](https://arxiv.org/pdf/2003.07082.pdf).

+## Data processing

+1. Download the full-text data from the EPO;
+2. Select a technological field (using the CPC or the IPC classes);
+3. Retrieve the corresponding data from PATSTAT for a given set of variables;
+4. Retrieve the full-text data of the patents selcted in step 3;
+5. Run the NLP model to get the text-based technological classification.